 What are the needs?

-People in Afghanistan continue to suffer from over three decades of armed conflict and frequent natural disasters.
+People in Afghanistan continue to suffer from almost four decades of armed conflict and frequent natural disasters.

 The partial withdrawal of the international forces in 2014 has led to a further deterioration in the security situation.
 Civilians bear the brunt of these heightened confrontations, and the situation can no longer be considered a 'stabilisation phase', but has rather reverted to an increasingly acute humanitarian crisis.